danstruble/INST377_HomeCheck/README.md

 - 1913 Campbell Dr

 ### API
 Our application hosts the follow API endpoints

 ```
 /api/search
 ```
 This is a PUT request.
-This is called when a user first clicks the search button on the homepage, and sends a JSON object which contains a keypair of 'search', and the value being a string of the search term entered by the user.
-This will then set the session search criteria, to be used in the results API.
-This API call also ensures that if the violation data has not been fetched from the PG County Interface, that it retreives it.
-This specific call is asyncronous, which will prevent search resultss from returning without the dataset being populated on the server.
+This is called when a user first clicks the search button on the Home Page, and sends a JSON object which contains a keypair of "search", and the value being a string of the search term entered by the user.
+This will then set the session search criteria to be used in the results API.
+This API call also ensures that if the violation data has not been fetched from the PG County Interface, that it retrieves it.
+This specific call is asynchronous, which will prevent search results from returning without the dataset being populated on the server.
 After this call is completed, it will return a 200 code, showing it has successfully completed.

 ```
 /api/search/results
 ```
 This is a GET request.
 This is called after the /api/search call is performed after the user has searched for a location.
 Being a GET request, no data is required to be sent.
 This will take the session search which was set by the PUT request called previously, and search for a matching address in the violation set.
 If a match is found, it will return the geocoded coordinates of the location to display on the map, and the information about the location, containing violation data.
 This will then be displayed on the leaflet map.

 ```
 /api/form/submit
 ```